JeanGrijp/go-csrf/README.md

 - CookieSecure: set to true in production behind HTTPS
 - CookieSameSite: defaults to `http.SameSiteLaxMode`
 - CookieMaxAge: lifetime in seconds
+- CookieHTTPOnly: controls HttpOnly flag for the CSRF cookie (default false).
+Set to true if you always fetch the token via TokenHandler or inject it server-side
 - HeaderName: header that carries the token (default `X-CSRF-Token`)
 - FormField: form field that carries the token (default `csrf_token`)
 - EnforceOriginCheck: when true, validates Origin/Referer for unsafe methods